noga-x-space/music-list-app/README.md

 --from-literal=MONGO_PASSWORD=[desired password]
 ```

+- Then apply it in the right namespace!

 ### Deploy MongoDB and the Web Application:

 Deploy MongoDB using the provided db-deployment.yaml and db-service.yaml.
 This will create a MongoDB pod and service within your Kubernetes cluster.